Noisiel station

-Noisiel is a railway station on RER train network in Noisiel, Seine-et-Marne.
+Noisiel station is a railway station on the Réseau Express Régional train network in Noisiel, Seine-et-Marne.

 Description

 History

 Noisiel station opened on 19 December 1980, when RER line A was extended to Torcy, as well as Noisy–Champs and Lognes stations.

 Traffic

 As of 2019, the estimated annual attendance by the RATP Group was 3,016,034 passengers.

 Transport

 Train

 The average waiting time for trains to Paris and to Marne-la-Vallée–Chessy is 10 minutes.
 But during peak hours most trains bound to Chessy do not stop at Noisiel, and passengers may take the trains that are bound to Torcy.

 Bus connections

 The station is served by several buses: